tyler-technologies-oss/forge-design-system/docs/patterns/layout/page-layouts.md

 These layouts contain:

-1. Omnibar with no hamburger menu icon.
+1. App bar with no hamburger menu icon.
 2. Main content on a card with a title, centered and using an appropriate max width.
 3. A background color of #fafafa.